apify/apify-docs/sources/platform/actors/development/actor_definition/docker.md

 Apify provides several Docker images that can serve as base images for Actors.
 All images come in two versions:

-`latest` - This version represents the stable and productio-ready release of the base image.
+- `latest` - This version represents the stable and production-ready release of the base image.
-`beta` - This version is intended for testing new features.
+- `beta` - This version is intended for testing new features.
 Use at your own risk.

 :::note Pre-cached Docker images